 BTheol (Biblical Studies, Otago), PGDipFBL&M (Otago)

 The full-time chaplain is the Reverend Stephen Black.
-He is married with two teenage boys and has lived in the Waikato since 2015.
-Stephen has a background in publishing, IT, project management and adult education.
+He is married with two teenage boys and has lived in Waikato since 2015.
+Stephen has a publishing, IT, project management and adult education background.
 He was ordained in 2010 and most recently worked as the Ministry Educator for the Diocese of Waikato and Taranaki.
-Stephen loves to learn and teach, is passionate about meaning, and wants to make a difference (ideally a positive difference).
+Stephen loves to learn and teach, is passionate about meaning, and wants to make a difference (ideally, a positive difference).

 Chaplaincy in Context

-When Bishop Cherrington opened WDSG in 1928 he envisaged the school as a place of “ripe scholarship, never ceasing prayer, the courage that comes from sincere conviction, undaunted hope and undying faith.”
+When Bishop Cherrington opened WDSG in 1928, he envisaged the school as a place of “ripe scholarship, never ceasing prayer, the courage that comes from sincere conviction, undaunted hope and undying faith.”
 In 1983 the integration agreement added: “The school aims at the development of the whole person, culturally, spiritually, physically … by the inculcation of Christian values and discipline.”
 Over the past 90 years, ordained Anglican chaplains (and their bishops) have played an important role in trying to achieve these aspirations.
-Most often, this has been expressed through worship, pastoral care, and religious instruction.
+This has often been expressed through worship, pastoral care, and religious instruction.

 Chaplaincy - finding meaning and making a difference

-As a chaplain, my priority is to serve and build Christian community.
-At the heart of such a community is relationship.
-Relationships develop when we share our lives together; when we participate in one another’s success and failure, grief and joy.
-In this shared life we seek meaning and we try to make a difference.
+As a chaplain, I prioritise serving and building a Christian community.
+At the heart of such a community is relationships.
+These develop when we share our lives and participate in one another’s success and failure, grief and joy.
+In this shared life, we seek meaning and try to make a difference.